etnt/edbg/README.md

 tty based attached mode and the possibility to make use of interactively defined conditional break points.

-The edbg tracing functionality is (hopefully) a somewhat more novel approach.
+The edbg tracing functionality is (hopefully) a somewhat more novel approach and actually is what I myself is using all the time.
+In fact it is so good that I now have moved the Trace Example chapter just below the Installation ditto.
+It is all you need... ;-)

 <a name="install"></a>
 ## INSTALL